top of page

 At Wholehearted Harmony, we believe optimal health begins with feeding horses as nature intended.
 As non-ruminant herbivores, horses are biologically designed to process continuous forage, plant compounds, and naturally occurring minerals—not processed grains, soy, or artificial additives.
 Modern equine diets often ignore this, contributing to chronic inflammation, metabolic dysfunction, hormonal imbalances, and digestive disturbance.

 Herbs and whole foods have sustained both humans and animals for thousands of years.
 In the wild, horses instinctively practice self-selection, seeking out specific plants, roots, or minerals when their bodies need nutritional or physiological support.
-This behavior is now scientifically recognized as Zoopharmacognosy, a term coined by Dr. Eloy Rodriguez of Cornell University, describing animals’ innate ability to self-medicate through natural resources.
+This behavior is now scientifically recognized as Zoopharmacognosy, a term coined by Dr. Eloy Rodriguez, describing animals’ innate ability to self-medicate through natural resources.

 At its core, a whole food diet nourishes the body on a cellular level, supporting biological balance and natural healing—rather than simply masking symptoms.